Lillian Alling: Alling starts out

 By 1926, Alling had been steadily working in New York, saving up for passage to Russia.
 Upon finding she still could not afford passage aboard a steamer ship, she instead chose to walk to Siberia.
 Alling studied books and maps in the New York Library, and had drawn a "rough outline" of her journey.

 She first walked to Buffalo, then crossed into Canada at Niagara Falls on Christmas Eve, 1926.
 When the customs official asked her the routine entry questions, she stated her last place of residence was Rochester, New York, she was a Catholic, she was 30 years old, and had been born in Poland.

-Dickey's accounts gave an alternative origin: she was 25 and had left New York City in spring 1927 instead, back-calculating from the 30 mi/day walking pace she averaged from Vancouver to Smithers in 1928.
+Dickie's accounts gave an alternative origin: she was 25 and had left New York City in spring 1927 instead, back-calculating from the 30 mi/day walking pace she averaged from Vancouver to Smithers in 1928.
 Beaver and Coronet stated she was remembered in Chicago, Minneapolis, and Winnipeg, where she had worked in restaurants, and then farm fields in Canada, where she helped with the harvest.